Optimize your project's workflow and save thousands of development hoursBuy Odin Inspector

-Odin comes packed with many features such as a Static Inspector, Project Validation, Odin Editor Windows, and our open source Odin Serializer, that lets you expand Unity's serialization capabilities when you need polymorphic object structure, or want to serialize and deserialize data at runtime.
+Odin comes packed with many features such as a Static Inspector, Input Validation, Odin Editor Windows, and our open source Odin Serializer, that lets you expand Unity's serialization capabilities when you need polymorphic object structure, or want to serialize and deserialize data at runtime.

 Odin has more than 80 new high-quality attributes that let you create powerful and user-friendly editors with little to no effort.

 All of Odin's attributes work right out of the box; there is no need to inherit from any base class, Odin Inspector works right off the bat, you can even make editor windows just using attributes.

 You can find an online overview of all of Odin Inspectors attributes here:View all attributes